abelr-githubplace/courses/the_c_programming_language/the_c_programming_language_data_types.md

 typedef struct BookSeries book_series;
 typedef struct Student student;
 typedef enum YearBatch year_batch;
+typedef struct RepublicanDate;
+typedef union Date;
 ```

-> Note that the norm *ISO C* recommend for enumerations not to be refered to before being defined.
+> Note that the norm _ISO C_ recommend for enumerations not to be refered to before being defined.
 > Therefore the following is not recommended.
 >
 > ```c